 Recent Fleet Management

-JambiJet first began to take delivery of several Airbus A320neo aircraft in 2020.
-First ordered in 2017 as replacements for the company’s older Airbus A320-200s, the delivery schedule was slowed down significantly due to the pandemic and its impacts on supply chains and so forth, but the process of receiving them continues, although the schedule of removing the A320-200s has been stretched out a bit to ensure proper network coverage.
+To tide things over until the Aria aircraft arrived, JambiJet took delivery of several leased Airbus A320neo aircraft during 2020 and 2021.
+Originally ordered in 2017 as replacements for the company’s older Airbus A320-200s, the delivery schedule was slowed down significantly due to the pandemic and its impacts on supply chains and so forth, but the process of receiving them continued, although the schedule of removing the A320-200s has been stretched out a bit to ensure proper network coverage.

 JambiJet received its first Aria T102 Transonic jet in October 2023, its first ever non-Airbus aircraft.
-Ordered in 2018, JambiJet has plans to use the T102 on thinner routes both domestically and internationally, especially for expansion to more destinations from its Jambi-DJB hub, while also setting up some point-to-point routes within Indonesia.
+Ordered in 2019, JambiJet is using the T102 on its thinner routes both domestically and internationally, especially for ongoing expansion to more destinations from the company’s Jambi-DJB hub, while also setting up some point-to-point routes within Indonesia.

-JambiJet is awaiting delivery of its first Aria T202 Transonic and Aria T152 Transonic airliners starting in the latter half of 2024.
-The T202s will allow the airline to reach into western Asia to connect with new cities like Dubai-DXB and Jeddah-JED, as well as select destinations in India, Pakistan, Maldives and more.
-The carrier is also planning to continue expanding air service within Southeast Asia, including destinations such as Cebu-CEB, Phú Quốc-PQC, Phuket-HKT, and a few cities within Malaysia beyond Kuala Lumpur-KUL.
+JambiJet has also begun taking delivery of its first Aria T202 Transonic and Aria T152 Transonic airliners during the latter half of 2024.
+The T202s will allow the airline to reach into western Asia and connect on routes like Jakarta-CGK «» Dubai-DXB and Jakarta-CGK «» Jeddah-JED, along with several destinations in India, Pakistan, Maldives and more.
+The carrier is also planning to continue expanding its route network within Southeast Asia, including destinations such as Cebu-CEB, Phú Quốc-PQC, Phuket-HKT, and to select cities within Malaysia beyond Kuala Lumpur-KUL.

-Although JambiJet hasn’t announced plans to officially become an all-Aria carrier, such plans are probably in the cards.
-The company had originally stated that it wanted to retire its remaining Airbus A320-200s by 2024, but has since postponed that milestone to 2026, after which the carrier could then begin to gradually offload at least part of its fleet of A320neos.
+Although JambiJet hasn’t announced plans to officially become an all-Aria carrier, such plans are likely in the cards, at least in the medium to long term.
+The carrier had originally stated that it wanted to retire its remaining Airbus A320-200s by 2024, but has since postponed that milestone until sometime in 2025.
+The company start offloading at least some of its Airbus A320neos from its fleet after the last of the A320-200s depart from the fleet.

 Destinations